travis-ci/travis-foundation/_posts/2018-11-14-6-months-working-on-diversity-tickets.md

 [[download presentation](/images/blog/2018-11-14-Diversity-Tickets-Prototype-Fund.pdf)]

-![Rubymonstas and Travis Foundation](/images/blog/2018-11-14-rubymonstas-travis-foundation.jpg) *From left to right: Laura, Candela, Jess, Anika*
+![Rubymonstas and Travis Foundation](/images/blog/2018-11-14-rubymonstas-travis-foundation.jpg) *From left to right: Laura, Candela, Jess, Anika at the BMBF*